Updated: 01/03/20 | January 3rd, 2020

-I used to hate renting apartments from websites like Airbnb, Wimdu, or Homeaway.
+I used to hate renting apartments from websites like Airbnb.
 As a solo traveler, I preferred the social atmosphere of hostels.
-You got to meet people, they ran activities, hosted events, and were what you were “supposed to stay” as a backpacke.
+You got to meet people, they ran activities, hosted events, and were where you were “supposed to stay” as a backpacke.

 Who is this for?